DavidMacT/ARTop/README.md

 `Sampling` determines the resolution at which you perform the topological calculations.
 A value of 1 means that you include all the pixels in the calculation.
 A value of 3 means that you down sample the number of pixels by a factor of 3.

-`Remove_downloaded_images` allows you to delete all the downloaded magnetograms.
+`Remove downloaded images` allows you to delete all the downloaded magnetograms.
 Copies of these files (in a different format) are created, so the information in these files is not lost.

 `Registered email` is required for downloading SHARP magnetograms from JSOC (http://jsoc.stanford.edu/).
 To register your email, see http://jsoc.stanford.edu/ajax/register_email.html.
 YOU MUST REGISTER YOUR EMAIL BEFORE YOU CAN RUN ARTop.

+`Keep tar file` The FITS files are downloaded in a tar file and then extracted.
+The code automatically deletes the FITS files after they have been processed, but setting this option to `True` will keep the tar file in the input directory.
+Setting it to `False` will delete the tar file and its associated files.
+The extracted FITS files are deleted for either option.

 Once you have selected values for all the variables in `read_data.txt` and saved it, you can run the code by
 typing: